-- 1. The appliance and its appliance main gas valve must be disconnected from the gas supply piping system during any pressure testing of that system at test pressures in excess of 1⁄2 psi (3.5 kPa).
-The appliance must be isolated from the gas supply piping system by closing its equipment shutoff valve during any pressure testing of the gas supply piping system at test pressures equal to or less than 1⁄2 psi (3.5 kPa). - Make sure control knob of heater is in OFF position. - 3.
+- 1. Make sure that the heater supply piping system is connected and has been leak tested as described above. - 2.
+Make sure control knob of heater is in OFF position. - 3.
 Open equipment shutoff valve (see figure 13). - 4.
-Open main gas valve on or near gas meter. - Check all joints from equipment shutoff valve to control valve (see figure 14).
+Open main gas valve on or near gas meter. - 5.
+Check all joints from equipment shutoff valve to control valve (see figure 14).
 Apply mixture of liquid soap and water to gas joints.
 Bubbles forming show a leak. - 6.
 Correct all leaks at once. - 7.
 Light heater (see Operating Your Heater, pages 10 and 11.
 Check the rest of the internal joints for leaks. - 8.
 Turn off heater (see To Turn OFF Gas to Appliance, page 11. - 9.
 Replace lower front panel.